 Put some rice vinegar and soy sauce on the table in case you decide it needs more of either depending upon your personal preference.

-Toss it all together when ready to eat and enjoy!
+Toss it all together when ready to eat these cold sesame noodles and enjoy!